Atari 2600 Top 10 Games

 The number and shape of the aliens may have been different, but Atari compensated for any cosmetic variations by introducing multiple variations in the game, with features such as 2 player, moving shields, invisible aliens and zig-zagging missiles.
 In fact there were so many variations of the Space Invader format that up to 112 unique game types could be played.

 The standard game however is still the best, and the reason that the game sold in the millions.
-Space Invaders is a game that no Atari 2600 collection should be without.
+Space Invaders is a game that no Atari 2600 collection should be without, and no list of top Atari 2600 games.

 Much like PacMan before it, the original Defender game on the Atari 2600 had a number of key differences with the arcade original that made it less than perfect, for example….